 STRAUSS: One of the reasons is that what research has shown is that middle-class and upper-class kids come in to school knowing many more words, having many more experiences than poor kids.
 Poor kids grow up, often, in families without access to good books.
 They don't hear their parents or their guardians speak to them as much.
 They don't have the same worldly experiences - they haven't been on field trips; they haven't been to the museum; they haven't been, you know, to Europe.
 They haven't been to many other places.
 So they come with a deficit.
 So the idea was, let's try to fill that deficit.
 For many people, you know, it's an understandable goal.
 That we've...

 STRAUSS: ...We've got to shove this stuff into them.
 But it's the wrong way - the way they're doing it is not the right way to do it.

 GATTO: Well, you know, that's called the deficit model and that - and it hasn't worked for a while.
-And it's why - especially in our city here - we have such an abysmal graduation rate because it affects kids all the way through.
+And it's why - especially in our city here - we have such an abysmal graduation rate - because it affects kids all the way through.
 I mean, if we think about it, children are coming with some form of literacy.
-It may not be the literacy of middle-class whites that schools are established on, but if we take what kids do know and move them from their and honor what they have and move them to where we want them to go, then we're going to be far more successful.
+It may not be the literacy of middle-class whites that schools are established on.
+But if we take what kids do know and move them from there, and honor what they have and move them to where we want them to go, then we're going to be far more successful.

 STRAUSS: The other thing is that so many parents, you know, in today's economy are working so hard.